Yau, Chung Yiu

 RoSTE surpasses the performance of SOTA quantization methods on fine-tuning benchmark.
 Horizontal axis represents the total amount of hours needed to fine-tune pre-trained LLMs on a server of 8 \(\times\) A100 NVIDIA GPUs.

 tldr: We propose the first asynchronous decentralized optimization algorithm that utilizes the primal-dual framework on random graph and randomly sparsified communications.
-This algorithm operates in practical scenario such as decentralized systems with unstable pairwise communication and asynchronous gradient computation.
+Our algorithms operate in practical scenario such as decentralized systems with unstable pairwise communication and asynchronous gradient computation.

 EMC\(^2\): Efficient MCMC Negative Sampling for Contrastive Learning with Global Convergence